Login

 Connect with Congress — Advocate at Home Throughout the Year

 Without a doubt, the most effective advocacy is direct engagement between a constituent and a member of Congress while on recess throughout the year.
 “Advocacy” is a broad term, and you are likely already doing it!
-Simply put, it is in every orchestra’s best interest to show your elected officials – at all levels – the kinds of programs you offer and the variety of partners with whom you work — especially if you’ve made adjustments due to COVID-19.
+Simply put, it is in every orchestra’s best interest to show your elected officials – at all levels – the kinds of programs you offer and the variety of partners with whom you work.
 In turn, you should keep up with what elected officials are doing via social media and their e-newsletters.
 Share your own news by email, phone or video meetings, social media, mailing a brochures or sharing news coverage, and showing up at Town Halls.

 Not sure how to contact your Representative and Senators?
 Just enter your zip code, and click the name of an official to find a complete profile page with full contact information including social media, as well as committee assignments.
 Curious to see the complete list of Representatives and Senators, state by state, district by district?
-Check out our chart of the members of Congress.
+Check out our chart of the current members of Congress (2024) as well as a new chart for the incoming members, beginning in 2025.
 Don’t hesitate to contact the League’s DC office if you have any questions about which committees are related to key issues for the arts.

 Visit Policy Advocacy 101 for ideas on how to involve policymakers in an orchestra event, get a refresher on lobbying rules (yes, you ARE allowed!), and to review Congressional gift rules.